China gaming firms toe the line, paving the way to end licence freeze - NewsBreak

 China gaming firms toe the line, paving the way to end licence freeze

-HONG KONG, April 12 (Reuters) - China lifted a nine-month freeze on gaming licences after companies, including industry leader Tencent (0700.HK), made major adjustments to their business practices and due to the ban's economic fallout, industry sources and analysts said.
+HONG KONG, April 12 (Reuters) - China lifted a nine-month freeze on gaming licences after companies, including industry leader Tencent, made major adjustments to their business practices and due to the ban’s economic fallout, industry sources and analysts said.

 Sources and analysts said while the timing of the relaxation was unexpected, companies had bent over backwards after facing heavy criticism from authorities for being non-compliant.